 Tahano Hikamu (literally the ‘Round Script’), also simply known as tahano ‘script’, is the script usually employed to write Ayeri.
 This script is rather complex – so much, in fact, that it is currently still difficult to typeset it properly with computers.
 During its long development, letters changed shapes a little, but we will focus here on contemporary use and on the general rules that govern the script and use the ‘book’ style for the letters.
 There is also another variant with more stylized characters (tentatively named “Java,” more accurately hinyan ‘angular’), introduced in this blog article and exemplified in this supplementary brochure.
+A very in-depth description of the script is provided by chapter 2 of the Ayeri Grammar.
 You can also download a font of this, Tagāti Book G. How some things could be simplified for day-to-day handwriting is illustrated in this blog article.

 This script works similarly to the ones found in India and elsewhere in Southern and Southeastern Asia – it is a syllabic alphabet, or abugida.
 This means that consonants serve as bases or matrices for the vowels, which in turn are written as diacritics.
 Different than in the scripts of the Semitic languages, writing out vowels is obligatory here, except for the vowel a, which is never written when it follows a consonant immediately, as it is inherent to every consonant letter.
 Letters do not have special names, but they are plainly called pa, ba, ta, da etc. This script is commonly written in horizontal lines from left to right, top to bottom, like the Latin alphabet.